VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 **Features:**
-* Now compatible with single MGN9 and MGN12 X-Rail.
+* Single MGN9 or MGN12 X-Rail.
+Just print out the corresponding carriage.
  * Hotends
    * Dragon
    * Mosquito (from usermod by WingZero)